enonic/old-xp-doc/doc/tutorials/my-first-app/index.rst

 ============
 *This guide will lead you through the required steps to build the "Hello World" app for Enonic XP.*

 In this tutorial, you will learn how to initialize new application projects and deploy them.
 We will create a simple website that displays a list of countries and cities with a Google map of each city.
-Upon completion, you will be familiar with content types, page and part components, page templates, regions, and the Content Manager app.
+Upon completion, you will be familiar with content types, page and part components, page templates, regions, and the Content Studio app.
 You won't be writing any code - just copy/paste from the examples.

 The screen-shots below show the final product of this tutorial.